Showing up for diversity & inclusivity in PR

 Sam McLeish, Junior Account Executive

 Diversity and inclusion in PR is hardly a new conversation – over the past few years the industry has become much more aware of its limited diversity, and many agencies have begun real efforts to become more inclusive.
+Clients are becoming much more value-conscious when it comes to choosing their a B2B PR partner agency, and showing up for inclusivity & diversity within the workplace should be more than simply using the phrases as buzzwords.

 This is vital not only for a better, more equitable workplace, but also for the quality of work achieved.
 The cornerstone of good public relations is to put your client’s ‘best foot forward’, and this often involves promoting the ideals that make their organisation special.
 However, it can be difficult for PR teams to provide the best advice on these campaigns when their own teams lack diversity.
 The danger is that this can lead to some ill-thought-out and tone-deaf campaigns.